zhiwehu/Python-programming-exercises/README.md

 # Python-programming-exercises
 Contain 100+ programs written in Python 2.0v in text.
-So make sure you can convert the codes for Python 3.0v as per the convenience.
+So make sure you can convert the codes for Python 3.0v as per the convenience. <br>
 **And I will be adding the new Python 3.x version to get you updated.**

 # Level	Description